JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 implementation("org.jetbrains.kotlinx:kotlinx-coroutines-swing:1.8.1")
 ```

-For details on how lifecycle works in navigation components, see [Navigation and routing](compose-navigation-routing.md).
+For details on how lifecycle works in navigation components, see [](compose-navigation-routing.md).

+To learn about the multiplatform ViewModel implementation, see the [](compose-viewmodel.md) page.

 ## Mapping Android lifecycle to other platforms